2.0 Monday Box Office Collection: The Rajinikanth Starrer Stands Firm As A Rock, Mints Rs 100 Crores

 Linguthia Manson @Aloydinkan

 "#2Point0 The gaint mobile Bird is the best VFX achievement from india cinema.
-Impact among the audience is huge!" tweeted a fan.
+Impact among the audience is huge!," tweeted a fan.

 Rahul verma @RahulVerma4860